Fudsey/jellyfin-docs/general/administration/installing.md

 **Update**

 1. Download the latest version.
+2. Stop any running Jellyfin processes.
-2. Run the installer.
+3. Run the installer.
-3. If everything was completed successfully, the Jellyfin service is now running as the new version.
+4. If everything was completed successfully, the Jellyfin service is now running as the new version.

 **Uninstall**